 9. 3000 MetersOn Sept.
 13, 1993, during the Chinese National Games, Junxia Wang reduced the 3000-meter record by 16.5 seconds, winning the event in 8:06.11.

 10. 5000 MetersTirunesh Dibaba finished strong to set the 5000-meter mark of 14:11.15 during an IAAF meet in Oslo, Norway on June 6, 2008.
-Dibaba's performance remains subject to the standard IAAF ratification procedures.
 Taking aim at the record, the Ethiopian followed the pacesetter through 3000 meters in 8:38.38, three seconds behind the record pace.
-Dibaba's sister Ejegayehu helped pace Tirunesh for about the next 600 meters.
+Dibaba's older sister Ejegayehu helped pace Tirunesh for about the next 600 meters.
 The younger Dibaba then ran the final lap in just under 1:04.